northbright/Notes/photo/get-random-free-photos-from-internet.md

 # Get Random Free Photos from Internet

 ## Solution
-Use APIs provided by <https://picsum.photos/> to get free photos
+* Use APIs provided by <https://picsum.photos/> to get free photos which provided from [Unsplash](https://unsplash.com/)

 ## Example
 Visit `https://picsum.photos/200/300`